petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-site-building/adding-pages-to-claritys-site.md

 With these pages in place, create the remaining parts of Clarity's site structure as display page templates.

-## Exercise: Adding Display Page Templates
+## Exercise Two: Adding Display Page Templates

 While logged in as Walter Douglas,